 October 2012 town hall meeting

-Currently, NDI provides citizens with information on political and electoral reform models to encourage the electorate to make informed contributions to the national dialogue and the greater transition process.
-The Institute facilitates civic education forums with a variety of key interest groups, including civic and political party activists, public opinion leaders, members of the media, university students and tribal sheikhs.
-Recent forums have focused on the benefits and challenges of election systems being considered in Yemen, as well as possible amendments to the current election law.
+NDI also provides citizens with information on different reform models through educational forums, online videos and social media to encourage the electorate to make informed contributions to the national dialogue.
+The forums, attended by civic and political party activists, public opinion leaders, members of the media, university students and tribal sheikhs, focus on the benefits and challenges of election systems being considered in Yemen, as well as possible amendments to current election law.

 NDI has publicized information on electoral systems and political systems through online videos, which are a component of the Institute’s Demowatin (a contraction of “Democracy of Citizens”) initiative to provide civic and voter education through traditional and social media.

 The Institute worked with women candidates ahead of 2003 parliamentary and 2006 presidential and local council elections, and has helped women candidates work with political parties and the Supreme Commission for Elections and Referendum (SCER) to grant more equitable access for women candidates and voters.
 One result of those efforts was the formation of the Women’s Department within the SCER in 2005.